by-student-2017/QM2Thermo/README.md

 Si.dos1  Si.energy  Si.kgen  Si.klist  Si.struct
 # Note: Although the names such as Si.dos1 have "Si" in them, they are renamed to wien by "run.sh" and placed in LBT-TETRA for use in the calculation.
 ```
    - **option**: lambda, a2F.dos*, and phononDOS.dat should be placed in the LBT-TETRA directory.
 Only the necessary files are shown here.
+(Note: wien contains Si.dos1 Si.energy Si.kgen Si.klist Si.struct.)
 ```
 ls
 a2F.dos1   a2F.dos2  a2F.dos4  a2F.dos6  a2F.dos8  lambda         wien